Mildred Thompson: Career

 After three years at the academy, in early 1961, Thompson returned to New York City to begin her professional career in the United States.
 The social and artistic acceptance she had enjoyed in Europe, however, was not to be found even in that most cosmopolitan of American cities.
 Thompson soon realized that because she was a black woman, she was refused the shows and gallery representation that she felt her work deserved.
 In a 1977 autobiographical essay, Thompson wrote that "One woman dealer... said that it would be impossible for me to have a show in New York as an artist.
 [Another gallery owner said] ...that it would be better if I had a white friend to take my work around, someone to pass as Mildred Thompson."
 She did, however, gain an audience with William Lieberman, the son of German Expressionist painter Max Liebermann; Lieberman (1923–2005) was an influential curator at the Museum of Modern Art.
 Two of Thompson's prints were purchased for the collection on his recommendation.

-In the fall of 1961 and again in 1962 Thompson received fellowships to the MacDowell Colony in New Hampshire, where she worked on drawings and paintings.
+In the fall of 1961 and again in 1962, Thompson received fellowships to the MacDowell Colony in New Hampshire, where she worked on drawings and paintings.
 In 1963 she returned to Germany to live, partly because she could find no sales outlet for her work, and partly because of growing racial tension in the United States.
-She was not alone; other young black artists who chose to leave the U.S. during the 1950s and 1960s include Harvey Cropper, Herbert Gentry, Arthur Hardie, Clifford Jackson, Sam Middleton, Earl Miller, Norman Morgan, Larry Potter and Walter Williams.
+She was not alone; other young black artists who chose to leave the U.S. during the 1950s and 1960s include Harvey Cropper, Herbert Gentry, Arthur Hardie, Clifford Jackson, Sam Middleton, Earl Miller, Norma Morgan, Larry Potter and Walter Williams.
 In the words of artist David Driskell, "They chose a form of cultural exile over expatriation, hoping for a better day to come about in the land of their birth."
 All settled in Europe.
 Thompson established herself in the Rhineland town of Düren and once again began exhibiting and selling her work there and in the German cities of Bensberg, Aachen, and Cologne.

 Thompson's work in the 1960s was figurative, but in the early 1970s she moved toward total abstraction.
 In Europe her works reflected the formal ideas of art for art's sake, and did not respond to the politicized art of the Black and women's movements in the United States.
 According to writer Alexis De Veaux, "Thompson thought of herself as an expatriate and did not separate her identity as black from her identity as American" although she eventually disavowed "any claim to being American."